houstonhaynes/AD4SDocs/00 The Antifragile Antimanifesto.md

 What the software industry needs isn't another manifesto with easily memorizable bullet points.
 It needs an approach that embraces nuance, acknowledges trade-offs, and recognizes that each context demands nuanced solutions.

 Consider the false dichotomy between "working software over comprehensive documentation" from the Agile Manifesto.
-In reality, some systems absolutely require comprehensive documentation—medical devices, financial systems, critical infrastructure.
+In reality, some systems absolutely require comprehensive documentation, medical devices, financial systems, critical infrastructure.
 Others might function perfectly well with minimal documentation.
 Context *more than* matters, it's the entire point of the exercise.

 Or take the Reactive Manifesto's emphasis on message-driven communication.
 While asynchronous messaging brings benefits in many scenarios, it also introduces complexity in error handling, debugging, and system comprehension.
 These trade-offs can't be reduced to a simple "value X over Y" statement.